 Commissioned in 1870, the journey of the first major as well as the only riverine port of the country continues through the tortuous process of ebb and tide, expectancy and challenges, intricately woven with the varying draft and other morphological dynamics of the river Hooghly which cradles it.

-Kolkata Port, which celebrated its 147th birthday in 2017, was once the premier port of the country but faced a steady decline in its fortunes since 1966-67, with competition from the neighbouring sea ports and the challenges of river draft, bends and bores and lock restrictions proving a growing impediment for larger ships with higher DWT to visit the docks.
-However, due to its adaptability and the time tested abilities to gravitate southwards and create sister dock systems/ anchorages to harness its deep drafted facilities and the huge potential in respect of movement of cargo through Inland Water Transport (IWT) mode, it could keep its stern adrift as it continued to re-engineer itself in newer locales and diversifying functions.
+Kolkata Port, which would be shortly celebrating its 148th birthday, was once the premier port of the country but faced a steady decline in its fortunes since 1966-67, with competition from the neighbouring sea ports and the challenges of river draft, bends and bores and lock restrictions proving a growing deterrent for larger ships with higher DWT to visit the docks.
+However, due to its adaptability and the time tested improvisations to gravitate southwards and create sister dock systems/ anchorages to harness its deep drafted facilities and the huge potential in respect of movement of cargo through Inland Water Transport (IWT) mode, it continued to re-engineer itself in newer locales and diversifying functions.

-With a slew of new investments and value driven initiatives unfurled by the Government and trade expectations also picking up, it’s most heartening to note that Kolkata Port has been maintaining a rising trend of traffic in recent times, clocking a CAGR of around 7.2% in maritime traffic during the last three years.
-Kolkata Port handled 50.951 million tonnes (mt) of traffic in 2016-17, up by 23% since 2013-14.
-Interestingly, our Kolkata Dock System, one of the port’s twin dock systems and the continuing legacy of the historic port of Kolkata, handled an all time high cargo traffic of 16.810 mt in 2016-17 while HDC, our sister dock, too handled 34.141 mt in 2016-17, sustaining a consistently secular growth trend in traffic in last few years.
-In container traffic too, KoPT donned the mantle of recording a high of 7,71,676 TEUs in 2016-17, clocking an over 16% growth vis-à-vis last year, while retaining its 3rd rank amongst major container handling Ports, for several years in a row.
-This has been possible due to a robust performance by HDC, having registered a near 60% jump in handling containers in 2016-17 over last year.
-Incidentally, KDS also achieved the highest ever container throughput of 6,35,848 TEUs in 2016-17, a significant hike of 10% over the last year.
+Kolkata Port handled 57.886 million tonnes (mt) of traffic in 2017-18 creating an all time record in the history of the port surpassing the previous highest of 57.329 mt handled in 2007-08.
+With a slew of new investments and value driven initiatives and trade expectations also picking up, it’s most heartening to note that the cargo traffic at KoPT has clocked an impressive growth of around 25.04% from 46.293 million tonnes (mt) in 2014-15 to 57.886 mt. in 2017-18.
+Interestingly, our Kolkata Dock System, one of the port’s twin dock systems and the continuing legacy of the historic port of Kolkata, handled an all time high cargo traffic of 17.39 mt in 2017-18 while HDC, our sister dock, too handled 40.496 mt in 2017-18, sustaining a consistently secular growth trend of traffic in last few years.
+In container traffic too, HDC notched a high growth of 14.87% in 2017-18 over 1,35,828 TEUs handled in the last fiscal.
+KoPT donned the mantle of recording a high of 7,96,210 TEUs in 2017-18, clocking an over 3.18% growth vis-à-vis last year, while retaining its 3rd rank amongst major container handling Ports, for several years in a row.
 Our port continued to handle the highest number of vessels in the major port circuit.

-With customer as its focus, developments and projects for leveraging IT and ITeS are in full swing, aimed at improved efficiency in port management by introducing web-based applications and interfaces, thus ensuring wide coverage among our clienteles and reduced transaction cost of port users.
-In this respect, implementation / enhancement of POMS/ PCS and provision for catering to online queries from port users on the Port’s website are some of the notable areas.
-This has been further strengthened by implementation of various application software modules, like, Finance / Hospital / Materials Management / Estate Rental Billing & Recovery, implementation of VoIP (Voice over Internet Protocol) Telephony, augmentation of IT infrastructure, etc and implementation of e-Procurement solution.
-These would be followed by a comprehensive implementation of ERP solution on cloud.
+With customer as its focus, projects for leveraging IT and ITeS are in full swing, aimed at improved efficiency in port management by introducing web-based applications and interfaces, thus ensuring wide coverage among our clienteles and reduced transaction cost of port users.
+Implementation of various application software modules, like, Finance / Hospital / Materials Management / Estate Rental Billing & Recovery, implementation of VoIP (Voice over Internet Protocol) Telephony, augmentation of IT infrastructure, etc and implementation of e-Procurement solution are some of the important milestones in recent years.
+These are being followed up by a comprehensive implementation of ERP solution on cloud.
 Other major ongoing projects include introduction of CCTV Surveillance Systems, GIS-based Estate Management, RFID based Vehicle Tracking and Aadhaar based Biometric Attendance System.

 Our Port is the pulsating lifeline of trade and has been discharging its responsibility efficiently in promoting the country’s maritime trade.
 The process of churning a new and expansive trading hub, on a port-centric customer base with matching logistics and competitive facilities/tariff structure, is one of the defining challenges the port faces in the years ahead.
-The host of schemes currently under formulation of the ambitious Sagarmala Project of the Government of the India aim to tap the coastal/IWT/maritime potential of the country along with unleashing of enterprise/opportunities in various port-led economic clusters in an energy-efficient way.
-The ‘Look-East Policy’of the country, the proposed Trans-Asian Railway corridor, opening of India-China road and proximity to Lhasa etc, I am hopeful, will contribute to making Kolkata again a dynamic and throbbing hub port of the region.
+The host of schemes currently under implementation of the ambitious Sagarmala Project of the Government of the India aim to tap the coastal/IWT/maritime potential of the country along with unleashing of enterprise/opportunities in various port-led economic clusters in an energy-efficient way.
+The ‘Act-East Policy’of the country, which includes, connecting of the Trilateral highways, interconnecting five river systems, the Kaladan project which proposes to connect KoPT with Sittwe port of Myanmar through sea etc., I am hopeful, will contribute to making, Kolkata again a dynamic and throbbing hub port of the region.